home-assistant/developers.home-assistant/docs/frontend/custom-ui/custom-card.md

 The only difference with custom cards is the graphical configuration option.
 To have it displayed in the tile card editor, you must add an object describing it to the array `window.customTileFeatures`.

 Required properties of the object are `type` and `name`.
 It is recommended to define the `supported` option with a function so the editor can only propose the feature if it is compatible with the selected entity in the tile card.
-Set `configurable` to `true` if your entity has additional configuration (e.g. `label` option in the example above) so the editor.
+Set `configurable` to `true` if your entity has additional configuration (like the `label` option in the example above) so the editor.

 Also, the static functions `getConfigElement` and `getStubConfig` work the same as with normal custom maps.